vladigr1/HellowWorld/shell.md

 ## Job control

-`jobs` command that list the unfinshed jobs associated with the curren terminal session.
+`jobs` command that list the unfinished jobs associated with the current terminal session.

 `fg` place a job into the foreground shall
 `bg` place a job into the background jobs